-When we step into the figurative shoes of another person, those with a strong sense of empathy feel the other’s pain, happiness, joy, fear, excitement.
+When we step into the figurative shoes of another person, those with a strong sense of empathy feel the other’s pain, happiness, joy, fear, and excitement.
 They delight in the gladness of others and weep for those in turmoil.
 Instead of acting from a place of selfishness and caring only how their actions make them feel, they broaden their perspective and consider others.

 Instead of laughing at another person’s mistake or misfortune, they see if they can help.
 Instead of accepting poisonous vitriol for truth, they see the humanity in the people they are being asked to view as enemies.
 Small scale to large scale.

 So then, how does peace begin with me?

 It’s in my home,

 it’s in the way I show my children how we treat others,